 What I Learned About Small Language Models

-In my first semester at UFMG's Computer Science program, I joined FutureLab — a research lab inside the DCC department — as an Undergraduate Researcher.
-The lab was running a partnership with Morada AI, ranked Brazil's #1 AI startup in the Top 100 Startups 2025.
+In my first semester in the Computer Science program at UFMG, I joined FutureLab — a research lab inside the DCC — as an Undergraduate Researcher.
+The lab had a partnership with Morada AI, voted Brazil's #1 AI startup in the Top 100 Startups 2025 ranking.

 The Realization

 The dominant narrative in AI has been about scale.
-Bigger models, more parameters, more compute.
-GPT-4, Gemini Ultra, Claude — these are impressive, but they come with a real cost: energy, latency, accessibility, and dependency on cloud infrastructure.
+Bigger models, more parameters.
+GPT-5, Gemini 3.0 Pro, Claude Opus 4.6 — they are impressive, but they come with a real cost: energy, latency, accessibility, and dependency on cloud infrastructure.

 The Nvidia article made a different argument: the future of AI agents — systems that reason, plan, and act autonomously — isn't necessarily about the biggest model.
 It's about the right model for the task, running where it needs to run.

-SLMs (Small Language Models) — models in the 1B to 7B parameter range — are becoming surprisingly capable, especially when fine-tuned on specific domains.
-A 3B model fine-tuned on medical records can outperform GPT-4 on medical tasks.
+SLMs (Small Language Models) — models well under 7B parameters — are becoming surprisingly capable, especially when fine-tuned on specific domains.
+A 3B model fine-tuned on medical records can match GPT-4 on medical tasks.
 A 1.5B model fine-tuned on financial data can classify transactions faster and more accurately than a generic 70B model.

-The implications are significant: models that run on a laptop, a phone, or an edge device.
+The implications are significant: models that run on a laptop, a phone, or a small device.
 No API costs.
 No data leaving the device.
 No internet dependency.

 What I Did With That Insight